gvwilson/sensibleadventures/nardica/nardica.md

 The sky was a perfect blue bowl overhead, summer cold instead of winter freezing.
-Second and Third were stuffing her into the salvaged ecosuit that had cost them as much as their jelly dredging nets.
+Second and Third were stuffing her into the salvaged ecosuit that had cost them as much as one of their jelly dredging nets.
 "Just in case, love," Third said, forcing a smile but unable to keep the fear out of her voice.
-She kissed Iffy's forehead and slipped her favorite book into the suit.
+She kissed Iffy's forehead and slipped her little clone's favorite book into the suit.
 "Just in case."*

 *The ship's horn blared another warning.
-Iffy jumped and started crying.
+Iffy started crying.
-She was only half awake---the olders had pulled her out of her cot just a few minutes before.
+Her olders had pulled her out of her cot just a few minutes before, and she was only half awake.

-Third hugged her,
-but Second pulled her away.
+Third hugged her again before Second pulled her away.
-"There isn't time," she snapped as two of the crew ran past them toward the stern.
+"There isn't time," the older clone snapped as one of the hired crew ran past them toward the stern.
-At the time she thought Second was angry at her for something.
+At the time Iffy thought Second was angry at her for something.
 Years later,
 she realized that her older wasn't angry but afraid.*